unskript/Awesome-CloudOps-Automation/README_extending_docker.md

       > in the above command with the tag number.
 You can find the tags [Here](https://hub.docker.com/r/unskript/awesome-runbooks/tags)

     * Here you may notice we have two `-v` mount point.
 The first one `$HOME/.unskript` is for storing credentials.
-    * The second mount point `$HOME/Awesome-CloudOps-Automation/$CUSTOM_DIR_NAME` is where we save custom Legos or custom Runbooks.
+    * The second mount point `$HOME/Awesome-CloudOps-Automation/$CUSTOM_DIR_NAME` is where we save custom Actions or custom Runbooks.

        > Note: This means any content that is created will survive Docker reboots.